 The subject is not located in a fault zone or an Alquist-Priolo Special Studies Zone according to the County's engineering department.
-The Central Avenue Fault is located nearby about 0.25 miles away.
+There is a fault zone a few blocks south of the subject.

 Site Status

 The subject is currently vacant land that is asphalt paved & being used as a parking lot.